Ancient Greek Culture

+While most Greeks aren't devout, the Orthodox Christianity – the official religion of Greece – remains an important part of their identity and culture.
 Families flock to church for lively Easter celebrations, weddings, baptisms and annual festivals, but it's largely women and the elderly who attend church services regularly.
-While most Greeks aren't devout, the Orthodox faith – the official religion of Greece – remains an important part of their identity and culture.

 Religious rituals are part of daily life.
 You will notice taxi drivers, motorcyclists and people on public transport making the sign of the cross when they pass a church; compliments to babies and adults are followed by the 'ftou ftou' (spitting) gesture to ward off the evil eye; and people light church candles in memory of loved ones.
 Hundreds of privately built small chapels dot the countryside, while the tiny roadside iconostases (chapels) are either shrines to road-accident victims or dedications to saints.

-During consecutive foreign occupations the Church was the principal upholder of Greek culture, language and traditions, and it still exerts significant social, political and economic influence, though recent scandals have taken their toll.
+During consecutive foreign occupations the Church was the principal upholder of Greek culture, language and traditions, and it still exerts significant social, political and economic influence, though ongoing financial and sexual scandals have taken their toll.